MaryAnneLee/zero-waste-design/README.md

 7. After adding a thankyou-page to the form it didn't show when submitting the form.
 Solution: After looking at my code and my notes on forms from Code institute I changed method:post to method:get and the thankyou page now works when filling out the form.

 Apart from these issues there have been a few minor issues, but mostly just testing my way through because using HTML and CSS are all new to me.
-So there's been a few changes, mostly on the homepage and trying to figure out the best way to display the images and text.
+So there's been a few changes, mostly on the homepage and trying to figure out the best way and style to display the images and text.

 ## Credits